Glowbom/quests/README.md

 ### Optimization tips for Android

 1. Please read a [practical guide to optimization for mobiles](https://docs.unity3d.com/Manual/MobileOptimizationPracticalGuide.html).
-2. Build an app bundle instead of a standard apk file to reduce the build size for Android.
+2. Build an [Android App Bundle](https://developer.android.com/guide/app-bundle) instead of a standard apk file to reduce the build size for Android.

 # References